qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 ![emu_3.png](/public/img/chip8/emu_3.png) ![emu_4.png](/public/img/chip8/emu_4.png)

 My implementation is far from perfect, It doesn't even have unit tests.
-Thanks to it, I got used to opcodes at least a little bit.
+Thanks to that, I got used to using raw opcodes at least a little bit.

 ## Implementing Assembler

-This time I used C++, because it is more flexible and U was able to use more functional style paradigm, my Assembly notation is a variant from "Cowgod's Chip-8 Technical Reference v1.0 opcode" description.
+This time I used C++, because it is more flexible, and I  was able to use more functional style paradigm, my Assembly notation is a variant from "Cowgod's Chip-8 Technical Reference v1.0 opcode" description.

 The first step in my implementation of assembling is TokenIterator.
 It scans source code and create tokens like: